 The duty cycle percentage should be maintained from cycle to cycle in a well-designed, low noise PCB implementation.
 Variation in the duty cycle at a subharmonic rate can suggest noise pickup at the current or voltage sensing inputs or inadequate loop compensation.
 Overcompensation of the loop can be used to tame a poor PC layout if regulator bandwidth optimization is not required.
-Only after each controller is checked for its individual performance should both controllers be turned on at the same time.
-A particularly difficult region of operation is when one controller channel is nearing its current comparator trip point when the other channel is turning on its top MOSFET.
-This occurs around 50% duty cycle on either channel due to the phasing of the internal clocks and may cause minor duty cycle jitter.
+Only after each controller is checked for its individual performance should all controllers be turned on at the same time.
+A particularly difficult region of operation is when one controller channel is nearing its current comparator trip point when another channel is turning on its top MOSFET.
+This occurs around 33% and 66% duty cycle on a channel in triple mode, due to the phasing of the internal clocks and may cause minor duty cycle jitter.